PuppyTransGirl/NiveriaHolograms/README.md

 - niveriaholograms.command.niveriaholograms.migrate - migration GUI

 ## Migration
-Use `/niveriaholograms migrate` to open the migration GUI (MigrationMenu).
+Use `/niveriaholograms migrate` to open the migration GUI.

 ## Contributing
 Contributions are welcome !